Wataru-Nakata/Wataru-Nakata.github.io/_pages/is2022-audiobook.md

 ## Speech samples
-We have prepared 5 models for comparison.
+We have prepared 5 models for comparison:
 * FS2 (w/o BERT) : Ordinary FastSpeech2
 * FS2: FastSpeech2 conditioned by cross-sentence context from RoBERTa
 * FS2-ResCNN: FS2 conditioned by ResCNN features from ground truth speech